 Ali Tahmaseb

-Ali Tahmaseb left Teheran for Belgium while in his late teens, where he began his dental education at the University of Ghent in 1988.
-Since then he has followed various training programs in oral surgery and implant dentistry throughout Europe and the USA.
-In 2011 he completed his PhD at the University of Amsterdam, ACTA and stayed on to become an associate professor in the Department of Oral Implantology and Prosthetic Dentistry, where he was also responsible for research and education.
-He is currently an Associate Professor at the Department of Oral & Maxillofacial Surgery at Erasmus MC, Rotterdam, the Netherlands.
-His main research areas are guided surgery and navigation techniques, CAD/CAM, management of extraction sockets and their esthetic outcomes and guided bone regeneration around dental implants.
-He is co-founder of a novel concept in guided surgery and a primary investigator in implant dentistry at the Department of Oral & Maxillofacial Surgery at Erasmus Academic Medical Centre in Rotterdam.
-Ali Tahmaseb is also active in his private referring offices in Antwerp (Belgium), Amsterdam and Tilburg (Netherlands).
+Prof. Dr. Ali Tahmaseb completed his dental education at the University of Ghent, Belgium, in 1988.
+Since then, he has pursued various advanced training programs in oral surgery and implant dentistry across Europe and the United States.
+In 2011, he earned his PhD from the Academic Centre for Dentistry Amsterdam (ACTA), University of Amsterdam, where he continued as an Associate Professor in the Department of Oral Implantology and Prosthetic Dentistry.
+In this role, he was responsible for both research and education within the department.
+He was subsequently appointed Associate Professor in the Department of Oral and Maxillofacial Surgery at Erasmus Medical Center (Erasmus MC) in Rotterdam, the Netherlands, a position he held until 2025.
+He is currently a visiting professor, senior lecturer, and researcher at the Implant Centre of the University of Belgrade, Serbia.
+His primary research interests include guided surgery and navigation techniques, CAD/CAM technologies, the management of extraction sockets and their esthetic outcomes, and guided bone regeneration around dental implants.
+Prof. Dr. Tahmaseb is the co-founder of an innovative concept in guided surgery and serves as a principal investigator in implant dentistry at the Department of Oral and Maxillofacial Surgery at Erasmus MC.
+He also holds an honorary visiting professorship at the University of Belgrade, Serbia.
+In addition to his academic roles, he maintains a private referral-based practice in Antwerp, Belgium, and Tilburg, the Netherlands.

 Articles